 On April 17, 2016, the state of Pennsylvania took a giant step as Governor Tom Wolf signed Pennsylvania’s medical marijuana program into law.
 The new law, known as Act 16, protects registered patients and their physicians from civil and criminal penalties and creates a more organized and regulated system for patients to use medical marijuana as a treatment.

-The state was given exact instructions on how to establish the program, and during late 2017, the patient application program is expected to finally open.
-The state has already approved more than 50 legal and licensed dispensaries which should gradually open this year.
+The state was given exact instructions on how to establish the program, and during late 2017, the patient application program finally opened.
+The state has already approved more than 50 legal and licensed dispensaries which should gradually open in the months to come.

 The new laws will allow patients with a debilitating medical condition to purchase medical marijuana from any of the registered dispensaries without hesitation.

-Even though the exact framework of the medical marijuana program is still not released, we’ve created this complete guide that explains the current process.
+Even though the exact framework of the medical marijuana program is still in construction, we’ve created this complete guide that explains the current process.
 If you live in Pennsylvania and are in need for a Pennsylvania marijuana license (MMJ Card), then this step-by-step guide is for you.

 Need a Medical Marijuana Card?
 Let us help by Starting Here